-Five thousand five hundred children at ten schools in Embu County, Kenya, will benefit from water wells supplying reliable, fresh, clean water for drinking, washing, cleaning, and watering of crops.
-This will make a huge difference to their lives.
+Five thousand five hundred children at ten schools in Embu County, Kenya are benefitting from water wells supplying reliable, fresh, clean water for drinking, washing, cleaning, and watering of crops.
+This is making a huge difference to their lives.

-It will end reliance on unreliable rainwater, which dramatically and adversely impacts the poor rural area of Embu County in the foothills of Mount Kenya.
-Currently children must walk to local streams to collect essential (but not clean) water.
+It has ended reliance on unreliable rainwater, which dramatically and adversely impacts the poor rural area of Embu County in the foothills of Mount Kenya.
+Children Used to have to walk to local streams to collect essential (but not clean) water.
 When the rains fail, schools are not able to grow crops which are required to feed the poorer children.

 Rotary Club of Billericay's project has enabled schools to grow crops to feed needy children, who otherwise would not have a daily meal.
 No longer hungry, and freed from time-wasting water collection, children will spend more time learning and thus make better progress.

 Local labour dug a well at each school to provide reliable, clean, fresh water, using locally purchased supplies and equipment.
 This established low-tech solution can be maintained locally.
 One pilot borewell at Ciamanda Primary School has been completed on time and on budget to prove feasibility.

 It all started with a plea for help from Mrs. Lucy Mbogo Headteacher of Ciamanda Primary School in Embu County, Kenya to Rtn.
 Rev. Margaret Fowler, a member of the Rotary Club of Billericay.
 Lucy, her deputy and her senior teacher all agreed a water well would help them greatly “especially at a time like now, when we didn’t receive the April rains.
 This would cut water bills, and the unreliable tap piped water, that we have to pay for, that comes for only one hour a day making it difficult to use water in the kitchen.
 This would also enable us to do some horticulture and minimise cost of buying vegetables for our feeding programme”.
 This was a vital need for many of the schools in the region.
 Could we help?